 She started her performance with Lemonade's "Love Drought" and defied gravity by leaning back in a chair, inches away from the floor.
 Background singers surrounded her, then bowed to her as it ended.
 For "Sandcastles," she sat in her throne, surrounded by women laying on a bed of flowers.
-Watch the performance below.
+Watch the performance below, and see her acceptance speech for Best Urban Contemporary Album.

 Follow Noisey on Twitter